AcalaNetwork/acala-evm-dev-docs/tooling/development-account/publishing-a-smart-contract.md

 ![Developer > Chain state > Storage > evm > accounts(H160)](<../../.gitbook/assets/image (31).png>)

-The `published` value of the response indicates wether the smart contract is published or not.
+The `published` value of the response indicates whether the smart contract is published or not.

 ## Child smart contracts